MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 #### Update widgets on service worker updates

-When the service worker code changes in a PWA, the browser detects the change, installs, and then later activates the new service worker.
+When the service worker code changes in a PWA, the browser detects that change, installs the new service worker, and then later activates it.

 When this happens, it is important to update any widget instances that may already be running.
 Widgets may have been installed before the service worker `activate` event is emitted.
 Update your widgets when this event occurs to avoid displaying empty widgets.